James M. Elson: Military service

 After recovering from his wounds, Elson rejoined the 9th as part of the 2nd Brigade, 1st Division, XV Corps during the Chattanooga and Atlanta Campaigns.
-On leave between the two campaigns, he returned to Fayette to marry Margaret E Anderson (1843-1876) a Pennsylvania native, on January 2, 1864.
+On leave between the two campaigns, he returned to Fayette to marry Margaret E Anderson (1843–1876) a Pennsylvania native, on January 2, 1864.

 During the Atlanta campaign, Elson received a second wound, this in the right breast, the ball taking a downward course and lodging in his side, where it remained until his death in 1894.
-On August 25, 1864 he was promoted to 1st Lieutenant.
-He rejoined the 9th for Sherman's March to the Sea and the Carolinas Campaign when the regiment switched back to the 3rd Brigade, 1st Division, XV Corps.
-Due to his length of service and two wounds, Elson was mustered out at Goldsboro, North Carolina on April 6, 1865.
+On August 25, 1864, he was promoted to 1st Lieutenant.
+He rejoined the 9th for Sherman's March to the Sea and the Carolinas campaign when the regiment switched back to the 3rd Brigade, 1st Division, XV Corps.
+Due to his length of service and two wounds, Elson was mustered out at Goldsboro, North Carolina, on April 6, 1865.
 The rest of the regiment would do so later on July 18, 1865, in Louisville, Kentucky.

 Postwar life

 Upon discharge, he resumed farming in Linn County.
-On the farm, two sons, Frank A (1866-1937) and Edward John (1868-1945) were born.
+On the farm, two sons, Frank A (1866–1937) and Edward John (1868–1945) were born.
 In 1869 the family moved to Shellsburg, and he owned and operated a dry goods merchandising store for three years.
 By 1872, he started an insurance business.
-On November 26, 1876, he lost his wife Margaret shortly after the birth of their daughter, Maggie (1876-1877).
-Shortly after Maggie's death, he adopted an infant son, Harry Anderson Elson (1877-1939).
+On November 26, 1876, he lost his wife Margaret shortly after the birth of their daughter, Maggie (1876–1877).
+Shortly after Maggie's death, he adopted an infant son, Harry Anderson Elson (1877–1939).

 In December, 1879, he took for his second wife Adelaide C "Addie C. Lewis," a native of Vermont.
 In January, 1884, Elson was appointed Postmaster at Shellsburg, held this office until Oct.
 1, 1885.
 He was frequently active in local politics.
 In 1876, he joined Ancient Order of United Workmen and due to his experience in the insurance industry, became his lodge's insurance agent.

 During the ongoing review of official war records that the War Department carried out in the second half of the nineteenth century, Elson was nominated for the Medal of Honor.
 He received this on 12 September 1891.

-Elson lost his second wife, Addie on November 6, 1891, after fourteen years of marriage.
-In 1893 he was elected sheriff of Benton County, but passed away from a heart attack on March 26, 1894 at age 56.
-He was survived by his three sons, and six of his seven siblings.
+Elson lost his second wife, Addie, on November 6, 1891, after fourteen years of marriage.
+In 1893 he was elected sheriff of Benton County, but died from a heart attack on March 26, 1894, at age 56.